daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-6 Scan for source code

-Reqtraq SHALL scan all folders within a given path, relative to the git repository root, searching for supported source code files.
+Reqtraq SHALL scan all folders within a given path, relative to the git repository root, searching for supported source code files (those with an extension: c, h, cc, hh or go).

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-2